Pico Truncado: Indigenous people

 Mentioning the history of the area now occupied by Pico Truncado means going back some 13,000 years.
-Lithic pieces found in the strata of the different caves explored, have made it possible to determine that the oldest inhabitants of the region were here 12,960 years ago, leaving even today, samples of their culture, cave expressions and the certainty that this place was about 13,000 years ago a place with abundant water and pastures that determined the approach of a large number and variety of species of the time.
+Lithic pieces found in the strata of the different caves explored, have made it possible to determine that the oldest inhabitants of the region were here 13,000 years ago, leaving even today, samples of their culture, cave expressions and the certainty that this place at that date was a place with abundant water and pastures that determined the approach of a large number and variety of species of the time.

 In the area there is evidence that 13,000 years ago, Mapuche and Tehuelche communities coexisted, living of hunting guanaco and choiques, fishing, and collecting mapu fruits, enduring strong winds and very cold winters.
 They left pictorial art in various places.
 They traveled long distances to find good hunting areas.

 When the Spanish conquerors arrived, they ran out of freedom, their economic and geopolitical interests incorporated this territory into the agro-livestock market.
 When the Conquest of the Desert began, they were forced to live in unfavorable places.
 Tehuelches and Mapuches merged, mutually absorbing cultural aspects.